mai-u/capstone_project/README.md

 For the purpose of this capstone, the success or performance of a restaurant is considered to be the survival after three years due to the resource availability and limited time.
 The feature is generated based on the business status information which shows whether the restaurant is closed or open.

 ## Hypothesis
-My hypothesis is that peoples' perceptions are significantly predictive of business success.
-I would say:
+My hypothesis is that peoples' perceptions are significantly predictive of business success:
 -   Businesses with good ratings tend to be successful, and businesses with bad ratings remain open for a shorter time than the businesses with good or above average ratings.
--   If ratings do not contribute to the prediction, business successes are related to competitive advantages that refer to business attributes, service, and ambience that make them preferred choice of customers within the market.
+-   If ratings are not predictive of success, business success is related to competitive advantages involving business attributes, service, and ambience that make them preferred choice of customers within market.

 In addition to verifying this hypothesis, I would like to provide relevant insights to business owners/investors to help them achieve future business success.